 I've put a lot of effort into screenwriting since selling my first one to Universal in 1983.
 Having written alone and in collaboration with a number of different co-writers, I find writing to be the single most varied and interesting pursuit that I have every enjoyed.
 Each project is different.
 Each writing relationship is different.
 And every one -- project and collaboration -- has taught me a number of interesting, vital and entertaining things about writing as a process, a medium and as a means of expressing myself.

 Another major course in my life has been the development of trademarks or brand names.
 20 years ago I began doing work as a freelancer with a small branding company in Sausalito, Placek & Company, which changed its name in 1990 and has become the well-known Lexicon Branding, Inc. After working there in a variety of capacities and learning the excellent business practices of J. David Placek, the founder, I left to pursue my screenwriting career in earnest.
 At the same time, I began my own brand consultancy, where I helped some nice folks and companies get terrific new names off the ground.
-As of the end of 2009, I have returned to creating brands exclusively for Lexicon.
+In 2009, I returned to creating brands for Lexicon, where I served as Creative Director until I left at the end of 2014.
+In 2015, I accepted the position of Senior Manager of Naming and Verbal Branding at Landor, working out of their San Francisco office.
+My duties now include creating brand narrative, messaging, taglines, social media templates, and many other elements associated with brand creation, in addition to continuing to think up brand names.

 I've been cartooning since high school, when I collaborated (with now-film director Jonathan Parker) on "The Senior Quad", a four-panel comic strip for our school paper, The Redwood Bark.
 I kept my chops up in various ways, including hand-drawn greeting cards, for years until 1999, when I began providing the editorial cartoons for the Half Moon Bay Review, the award-winning weekly from the California coastside community of Half Moon Bay.
 My style morphed from pen-and-ink to "phodoodles", a style of photo manipulation I pioneered.
-In 2007, I added a second paper, Marin County's weekly Pacific Sun, for which I supply phodoodles for their UpFront column.
-This past year, I received an award from the California Newspaper Publishers Association for my work in the Review.
+In 2010, I received an award from the California Newspaper Publishers Association for my work in the Review.

 I've been a fan of comedy since I was a kid swiping Bob Newhart, Bill Cosby and Allan Sherman albums out of my parents' record cabinet but it wasn't until 1982 when I started performing with the Seattle TheatreSports group that I really set foot on the comedy stage.
 Since then I have directed and performed with a number of improvisational and sketch comedy groups.
-I like to think of both forms as "interactive comedy", since them involve audience participation to one degree or another.
-Starting in early 2009 I'll be helping to kick off classes for the Free Range Improv School & Company (FRISCO) through the San Francisco Comedy College.
+I like to think of both forms as "interactive comedy", since they involve audience participation to one degree or another.
+From 2009 thru 2011 I taught inprov under the name Free Range Improv School & Company (FRISCO) through the San Francisco Comedy College.

 I occasionally come up with humorous observations on current events, or phodoodles of figures in the news, without any specific place to put either.
 In that case I turn to my personal blog, The Daily Grill, the dumping ground for the spew that streams from my head.